MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-apps-solution-compatibility.md

 ---
 author: Mamaylya
-description: This topic explains how to determine whether the Microsoft Dynamics 365 Guides solution that you're using is compatible with the version of the Dynamics 365 Guides PC and HoloLens apps. ms.author: mamaylya ms.date: 04/19/2021 ms.service: crm-online ms.topic: article
+description: Explains how to determine whether the Microsoft Dynamics 365 Guides solution that you're using is compatible with the version of the Dynamics 365 Guides PC and HoloLens apps. ms.author: mamaylya ms.date: 05/04/2021 ms.service: crm-online ms.topic: article
 title: Compatibility between Dynamics 365 Guides solutions and apps (PC and HoloLens)